Wolfy64/GatsbyJS-Portfolio/src/markdown/projects/nao.md

 summary: Team Project Management and Development
 git: 'https://github.com/Wolfy64/Project5'
 web: 'http://project5.dewulfdavid.com'
-tags: Symfony4 Doctrine API
+tags: Symfony4 | Google Map
 ---

-- Build a production schedule
+- Built a production schedule
-- Create a website, from conception to delivery
+- Created a website, from conception to delivery
 - Define a budget and its timetable
 - Set up an organizational chart (Gantt)
-- Organize and facilitate meetings, set agendas, write minutes
+- Organized and facilitate meetings, set agendas, write minutes
-- Write the functional and technical specifications
+- Wrote the functional and technical specifications
-- Write a quote and submit a service contract
+- Wrote a quote and submit a service contract
-- Develop Front-End & Back-End
+- Developed Front-End & Back-End
 - All Back-end and Google Map API